 Creating DISCUSSION DISCUSSION negative Expressing time, place and cause Through reading, role-play and drama explore how different views might be meanings: Using conjunctions e.g. We should have a swimming pool so we expressed/explained/justified (e.g. the different view of characters in a prefix mis- can learn to swim. particular book, or the different view of people writing to a newspaper).
 In adverbs e.g. Then we could swim every day. the process, draw inferences such as inferring characters' feelings, thoughts Creating negative prepositions . e.g. We could swim in the pool during the summer and motives from their actions, and justifying inferences with evidence meanings: Introduction to paragraphs as a way to group related material.
-Write a traditional tale (or a scene from any narrative) from two key prefix dis- For example: write an introduction to show why you are debating characters' perspectives, showing a contrast in viewpoint the issue e.g. There is always a lot of disagreement about x and Words with a people's views vary a lot.
-Write a summary statement/series of sentences expressing their own /k/ sound Group arguments for, and arguments against, in separate opinion on the characters viewpoints (e.g. who was right/wrong) and spelt with 'ch' paragraphs present reasons for their opinion Homophones and Near Homophones Headings and sub-headings to aid presentation e.g. use headings to present arguments for and arguments against Adding prefix bi- and re- Words ending in the /g/ sound spelt 'gue' and the /k/ sound spelt 'que' Words with a /sh/ sound spelt with 'ch'
+Write a traditional tale (or a scene from any narrative) from two key prefix dis- For example: write an introduction to show why you are debating characters' perspectives, showing a contrast in viewpoint Manual a contain a the issue e.g. There is always a lot of disagreement about x and Maite a suppose that are set for all a set of a Words with a people's views vary a lot.
+Write a summary statement/series of sentences expressing their own /k/ sound Group arguments for, and arguments against, in separate opinion on the characters viewpoints (e.g. who was right/wrong) and spelt with 'ch' paragraphs present reasons for their opinion Homophones Headings and sub-headings to aid presentation e.g. use headings and Near to present arguments for and arguments against Homophones Adding prefix bi- and re- Words ending in the /g/ sound spelt 'gue' and the /k/ sound spelt 'que' Words with a /sh/ sound spelt with 'ch'

-Year 3 SUMMER - Key Theme: Mountains and volcanoes and France Mountains- Pebble in my pocket (POR) Explanation Gregory Cool (POR) Story Narrative Gregory Cool (DOP) Story Marrative · · · · · · · France Persuasion travel brochures and letter writing Core Learning Spelling Age Re Grammar Composition Words ending in - Shows some developing evidence of commas to mark grammatical boundaries within sentences Write an opening paragraph and further paragraphs for each stage of the story ensuring that sequence is clear and making decisions about how the plot will develop Words with a short /u/ Beginning to use a range of adverbs and adverbial phrases to begin sentences (fronted adverbials) and to add information within a sentence Uses some detail in the description of setting or character's feelings or motives sound spelt with 'o' The grammatical difference between the plural and possessive- s Attempts to adopt a viewpoint- in fiction and nonfiction Words with a short /u/ sound spelt with 'ou' Use of prepositions in phrases e.g. He ate before lunchtime .
-Extending range of sentences with more than one clause by using a wider range of conjunctions including when, if, because, although e.g. He ate his lunch before he left home .
+Mountains- Pebble in my pocket (POR) Explanation Gregory Cool (POR) Story Narrative Sun is laughing Poet study France Persuasion travel brochures and letter writing Core Learning Intentions Age Re Spelling Grammar Composition Words Shows some developing evidence of commas to mark grammatical Write an opening paragraph and further paragraphs for each stage of the ending in - boundaries within sentences story ensuring that sequence is clear and making decisions about how the ary plot will develop Beginning to use a range of adverbs and adverbial phrases to begin Uses some detail in the description of setting or character's feelings or Words with a sentences (fronted adverbials) and to add information within a motives hort /u/ sentence ound spelt The grammatical difference between the plural and possessive- s Attempts to adopt a viewpoint- in fiction and nonfiction vith 'o' Use of prepositions in phrases e.g. He ate before lunchtime .
+Nords with a Extending range of sentences with more than one clause by using a hort /u/ wider range of conjunctions including when, if, because, although ound spelt e.g. He ate his lunch before he left home. with 'ou'